S. Anthony Iannarino

 Maybe that's what is happening here?
 If you can do it yourself, you're worth having.
 The value that publishers claim is out of balance with the value that they create.
 But perhaps we are finding our way here?

 2 years, 1 month ago on Self-Publishing vs. Publisher: Why You Should Do Both

 @ojojor innocent You're welcome!

 2 years, 4 months ago on 12 Most Essential Attributes of the Best B2B Salespeople

-Thanks for including my eBook here, douglaserice !
+Thanks for including my eBook here, @douglaserice !

 2 years, 5 months ago on 12 Most Compelling Free eBooks by Business Bloggers

-AmyMccTobin Join, Amy!
+@AmyMccTobin Join, Amy!
 You won't regret it!

 2 years, 7 months ago on Most “12 Most Speak-tacular Reasons to Join Toastmasters”

 @danielnewmanUV Ask, and ye shall receive.
 How about because it works?

 2 years, 8 months ago on 12 Most Indispensible Methods of B2B Prospecting

 @margieclayman Thanks, the Ubiquitous Margie!
 All things being equal, relationships win.
 All things being unequal, relationships still win.
 I think the part where you care and create value before claiming it is an important point!

 2 years, 10 months ago on 12 Most Critical Sales Skills for B2B Salespeople

 Opening commitments are more important than closing commitments.
 No deal is ever closed that isn't first opened!
 (I love number 6, too!)

 @margieclayman Thanks, Margie!
 You are everywhere, all of the time!
 How do you do it?

 2 years, 10 months ago on 12 Most Essential Attributes of the Best B2B Salespeople

 @douglaserice Thanks, Doug.
 I love this list.
 I am compiling the eBook as we speak.
 Without these attributes, selling is difficult.
 I think number 7 is critical.
 Your dream clients can feel whether or not you care.
 If you don't care, you're done, as simple as that.
 Number 5, resourcefulness, is a big part of the game.
 You have to figure it out!

-danielnewmanUV Thanks, Dan!
+@danielnewmanUV Thanks, Dan!
 None of this stuff matters if you aren't into it!
 But if you are into it: WHOA!
 Passion matters a lot!
 Who wants a half-hearted effort?
 Not your clients, that's certain!

 @douglaserice Demonstrates you can produce results.
 Proves other people trust you.
 Means you have run across some problems.
 Prior or existing clients are a great source of proof!

 2 years, 10 months ago on 12 Most Useful and Convincing Proof Providers

 @westfallonline Thanks, Chris!
 Fertilizer?
 Is that a euphemism?
 There is no doubt that what other people say about you counts for more than what you say about yourself.
 But, that said, why not work to be a thought leader and demonstrate your ability to help your clients by creating a bunch of tools?
 Thanks for your support, and your leadership here on @12most!